Best CAT 7 Ethernet Cables in 2023

-Did you know that there are different grades of ethernet cables designed for various distances and bandwidths?
-Well, we’ll assume yes considering you’ve searched for CAT 7 ethernet cable.
+If you’re on the hunt for the best Cat-7 ethernet cable, we’re here to help.
+You may not know that there are different grades of ethernet cables designed for various distances and bandwidths?
 Originally released in 2002, touting speeds of up to 10 GBPS (Gigabyte per second) over 100 meters of copper cable, CAT 7 ethernet cable is a niche cable for specific uses.

 CAT 7 ethernet cable is often criticized for its similarities and lack of support when compared to the networking standard of CAT 6a ethernet cable.
 For normal home users, there’s not much point in paying the extra for CAT 7 ethernet cable due to CAT 6 providing similar speeds on up to 55 meters of cable.

 But for audio/video heavy networks that need 55m-100m cable runs, a CAT 7 ethernet cable is the best option.
 CAT 7 ethernet cable features enhanced cable shielding due to its twisted pairs of copper wire runs, compared to parallel copper cable.
 It doesn’t sound like a big deal, but audio/video heavy networks, certainly for editing work, need as little interference and noise as possible.
 It’s also ideal for running outdoors to network summer houses and more, just make sure the cable is suitable for outdoor use.

 How We Choose Our CAT 7 Ethernet Cables

 We always strive to find an option for everyone here at PC Guide, which is why we’ve chosen CAT 7 ethernet cable that can go outdoors, cross various lengths whilst making sure we’re keeping budget buyers in mind.
 Here’s our selection: